 3. PCIe Version

-PCIe lanes can conform to different version.
-Motherboards with newer PCIe version tend to be more expensive.
+PCIe lanes can conform to a different version.
+Motherboards with newer PCIe versions tend to be more expensive.

-As such, motherboards featuring PCIe 4.0 or 5.0 are more expensive as compared to motherboard featuring the old PCIe 3.0 version.
+As such, motherboards featuring PCIe 4.0 or 5.0 are more expensive than the old PCIe 3.0 version.

-The PCIe version has a great impact on the throughput rate or the transfer speed of the connected components.
-With every newer PCIe version the per lane transfer speed doubles.
+The PCIe version significantly impacts the connected components’ throughput rate or transfer speed.
+With every newer PCIe version, the per-lane transfer speed doubles.

-Newer PCIe version allows for faster and newer components to be connected to your motherboard.
+The newer PCIe version allows faster and more unique components to be connected to your motherboard.

 4. CPU Socket

 Newer CPUs require newer CPU sockets.
-A CPU socket is the placeholder where the CPU plugs in and not all CPU sockets are the same.
+A CPU socket is a placeholder where the CPU plugs in; not all CPU sockets are the same.

-For instance, the 11th Gen Intel CPUs require an LGA 1200 socket whereas the 12th Gen CPUs require the LGA 1700 socket.
+For instance, the 11th Gen Intel CPUs require an LGA 1200 socket, whereas the 12th Gen CPUs require an LGA 1700 socket.

-Similarly, while the AMD Ryzen 1000 to 5000 series desktop CPUs require AM4 socket, the newer 7000 series desktop CUs require the AM5 socket.
+Similarly, while the AMD Ryzen 1000 to 5000 series desktop CPUs require an AM4 socket, the newer 7000 series desktop CUs require an AM5 socket.

-Hence, the newer the socket, the more expensive a motherboard tends to be.
+Hence, the newer the socket, the more expensive the motherboard.